Genistein: Metabolism, bioavailability, and safety

 Pharmacokinetics studies indicate that genistein blood concentrations peak about 6 hours after a meal containing isoflavones, which are hydrolized in the small intestine and colon.

 The colonic microbiota during digestion influences the metabolism of genistein and other isoflavones, converting them to metabolites having potential biological effects, such as the extent of estrogenic activity.

 Although soy products are generally recognized as safe (GRAS), a GRAS determination specifically for genistein has not been reported.

 Potential for estrogenic activity

 Because soy isoflavones have similar chemical structure to 17-β-estradiol, the potential for genistein as an estrogenic (hormone-like) signaling molecule that binds to estrogen receptors within cells, mimicking the action of estrogen, has been the subject of research.
-Estrogenic effects by genistein may affect the risk of hormone-associated cancers in reproductive tissues, such as the breast, uterus or prostate gland, while it may also influence bone density and levels of blood lipids.
+Estrogenic effects by genistein may affect the risk of hormone-associated cancers in reproductive tissues, such as the breast, uterus, testis, or prostate gland, while it may also influence bone density and levels of blood lipids.

+Fetal exposure to 10 mg/kg/day of genistein in rats, believed to be comparable to potential exposure of human infants fed with soy formula, in combination with Di-(2-Ethylhexyl) Phthalate used to produce PVC, led to altered gene and protein expression in neonate and to reduce anogenital distance, a marker of an endocrine disrupting chemical; this effect is more commonly associated with anti-androgens rather than estrogenic compounds.